 Robert Sliwinski

-05/15/2024, 7:37 AMbody CONTAINS .service: Failed with result
+05/15/2024, 7:37 AMbody CONTAINS .service: Failed with result and group this by hostname.

 It works somehow for getting a count of messages, but it would be great to actually use the name of the failed service in the Alert/Notifications.
 Do we need to add some regex magic to the body of the alert or is there a even more elegant way to achieve such an alert?